TilpDatLasse/HeisLab2025/network/README.md

 Network module
 ==========================================

-Network module responsible for UDP communication between the peers.
-The module is modified from handout code for the project found [here](https://github.com/TTK4145/Network-go.git).
+The network module is responsible for UDP communication between the peers.
+The module is imported and modified from handout code for the project found [here](https://github.com/TTK4145/Network-go.git).

 Channel-in/channel-out pairs of (almost) any custom or built-in data type can be supplied to a pair of transmitter/receiver functions.
 Data sent to the transmitter function is automatically serialized and broadcast on the specified port.